Fanny Lye Deliver'd

-Fanny Lye Deliver'd is a British period drama film set in 1657 on a Shropshire farm.
+Fanny Lye Deliver'd is a British horror-melodrama period piece film set in 1657 on a Shropshire farm.
 It stars Maxine Peake, Charles Dance, and Freddie Fox, and is written and directed by Thomas Clay.
 It premiered in October 2019 after more than three years in post production.
+The film has an alternate title called The Delivered on IMDB.